bisqwit/that_terminal/README.md

 * libx11-dev
 * make
 * googletest-tools (for unit testing)
+* lcov (for coverage testing)

 To install these dependencies in Debian GNU/Linux, you can use this command:
-`apt-get install build-essential libsdl2-dev pkg-config libx11-dev googletest-tools g++-12` (instead of 12, use what your system has available)
+`apt-get install build-essential libsdl2-dev pkg-config libx11-dev googletest-tools lcov g++-12` (instead of 12, use what your system has available)

 After checking out the code from Git, remember to do `git submodule update --init --recursive`.